gdaudin/gdaudin.github.io/Curriculum_Vitae.md

 1996 Awarded a three-year PhD grant by Centre Nationale de la Recherche Scientifique (CNRS) – European Program

 # Academic activities

-## Administrative responsabilities
+## Administrative responsibilities

 2021-now: Member of the "Comité Éthique" in University Paris Dauphine-PSL

 2013-now: Member of the «Conseil de Documentation» in University Paris-Dauphine

+2018-2021, 2023-now: Member of the «Commission Consultative Représentative» (in charge of hiring) of the LEDA

 2014-2022: Member of «Conseil de Département LSO» in University Paris-Dauphine

-2018-2021: Member of the «Commission Consultative Représentative» (in charge of recruitements) of the LEDA

 2017-2020: Member of the «Conseil de Laboratoire du LEDA» in University Paris-Dauphine